5 Plausible Reasons the Bitcoin Price Exploded on Friday

 – best years Bitcoin when S&P 500 return >15%.$BTC mostly retail, thus, mostly ‘risk-on’

 As per his tweet, he admitted that his opinion was not a popular one.
 However, according to him, Bitcoin does better when the stock markets do–meaning they have a positive correlation.
 Could that be the case?

 A Bitcoin rally when the S&P nears all-time highs?
 Maybe, we certainly can’t rule it out.

 4. Bakkt Also Had a Record Day

-Finally, after a disappointing start, Bakkt’s trading volume is starting to pick up.
+Finally, after a disappointing start, Bakkt’s Betfair Trading volume is starting to pick up.
 On Friday, the same day as Bitcoin’s epic run, Bakkt recorded a record day for futures contracts at over 1,100 BTC.

 ?
 Today’s volume so far: 1131 BTC